menglu21/TopLJets2015/TopAnalysis/test/analysis/ExYukawa/ChargeFlipStudy/README.md

 # Charge Flip Rate Study

+To package the code, I made some modification to my code.
+It is still tested locally.

 ## Produce Analysis Files

 To produce the root files used to analysis the charge flip rate, please run the following code.